-Man who police say was killed after attacking an off-duty officer in Costco was a 'gentle giant,' cousin says
+Man killed after an alleged argument and attack on an off-duty officer in Costco was nonverbal, cousin says

 Speaking about his cousin, Shureih told the paper, "He was a gentle giant ...
 He's never been violent in the past.
 He's always been very cooperative and kept to himself."

-Shureih said that it's possible his cousin may have bumped into someone but he wouldn't have been able to communicate that he was sorry, the Los Angeles Times reported.
+Shureih said it's possible his cousin may have bumped into someone but he wouldn't have been able to communicate that he was sorry, the Los Angeles Times reported.

 French was able to drive and cook but was unable to live on his own and hadn't spoken in recent years, Shureih told the newspaper.
-He also told the paper he wasn't sure of French's exact disability.
+He said he wasn't sure of French's exact disability.

 In a Facebook post Sunday, Shureih shared a photo of the victim and his parents.
 "Do they look intimidating to you?
 Did he really have to shoot them all?
 I'm posting this picture because the stories on social media have made them out to be the suspects, and the off duty cop the victim."

-Shureih asked anyone who may have witnessed what happened to contact him.
+Shureih asked anyone who may have witnessed the incident to contact him.
+Corona police are also asking any witnesses who have not yet given a statement to step forward.

 "This is a family that was unarmed and was just grocery shopping," Shureih said on Facebook.
 "I'm sure this was a misunderstanding that got escalated for no reason!"

-Police have not named the officer involved and say that the officer's gun was the only weapon involved in the case.
+Police have not named the officer involved and say that the officer's gun was the only weapon in the case.

 The officer suffered minor injuries and has been released from the hospital.
-His child was not injured according to Officer Tobias Kouroubacalis of the Corona Police Department.
+His child was not injured, according to Officer Tobias Kouroubacalis of the Corona Police Department.

-CNN has reached out to Shureih for comment but has not heard back.
+CNN has reached out to Shureih but has not heard back.

-CNN has reached out to the Corona Police Department for additional comment on this story but was told there was no information other than what is on the department's news release.
+When contacted for additional comment on this story, the Corona Police Department told CNN there was no information other than what is on the department's news release.